AppliedEnergistics/Applied-Energistics-2/guidebook/ae2-mechanics/channels.md

 decrease power consumption because it changes how channels are allocated.

-When using a <ItemLink id="controller"/>, channels route via the shortest path from the <ItemLink id="controller"/> to the device.
-Channels prefer to route through dense cable over normal cable or devices, even if the path through the dense cable might be longer.
+When using a <ItemLink id="controller"/>, channels route via 3 steps.
+They first take the shortest path through adjacent machines to the nearest [normal cable](../items-blocks-machines/cables.md)
+(glass, covered, or smart).
+They then take the shortest path through that normal cable to the nearest [dense cable](../items-blocks-machines/cables.md)
+(dense or dense smart).
+They then take the shortest path through that dense cable to the <ItemLink id="controller"/>.
 If the shortest path is already maxed out, some devices may not get their required channels, use colored cables, cable anchors and tunnels to your advantage to make sure your channels go in the path you desire.

-Dense cables (and other 32-channel-capable things like p2p tunnels) slightly override the "shortest path" behavior of channels, channels will take the shortest path to a dense cable, and then the shortest path through that dense cable to a controller.

-Of note, **CHANNELS HAVE NOTHING TO DO WITH CABLE COLOR**
+Of note, **CHANNELS HAVE NOTHING TO DO WITH CABLE COLOR**, all cable color does is make cables not connect.

 # Ad-Hoc Networks